navargas/antigraph/README.md

 - docker (recent version)
 - docker-compose (recent version)

-Docker must be running locally (i.e. the default configuration with a /var/run/docker.sock file).
-Otherwise the coordinator component will not be able to run docker operations such as push and pull.

 ### Instructions

 - Create a .env file in the root directory with the following contents